pts/tinyveracrypt/README.txt

-tinyveracrypt can open VeraCrypt, TrueCrypt and LUKS1 encrypted volumes (created by the `veracrypt', `truecrypt' and `cryptsetup luksFormat' commands) if the aes-xts-plain64 cipher is used (e.g. the default of VeraCrypt 1.17 and cryptsetup 1.7.3) and a supported hash (e.g. SHA-512, SHA-1  and whatever Python hashlib supports, which includes SHA-256 and RIPEMD-160) is used.
+tinyveracrypt can open VeraCrypt, TrueCrypt and LUKS1 encrypted volumes (created by the `veracrypt', `truecrypt' and `cryptsetup luksFormat' commands) if the cipher and hash is suppored (see Q4).
 The default ciphers and hashes of VeraCrypt 1.17, TrueCrypt >= 5.0 and cryptsetup 1.7.3 are good for all 3 encrypted volume types.